-Starting school is a big step in children's lives and can also be daunting for parents and carers.
-We seek to make the transition process as smooth as we can for all concerned by following these procedures once we have been informed of the Reception class list by the Local Authority Admissions team;
+Starting school is a big step in a child's life and can also be daunting for parents and carers.
+We seek to make the transition process as smooth as we can for all concerned by following these procedures once we have been informed of the cohort list by the Local Authority Admissions team;

-- During the application process in the autumn term prior to their child starting school, parents are invited to school for a tour by the Head Teacher and/or Foundation Stage leader. - Foundation stage teachers and teaching assistants visit the village preschools during the summer term before the children start school. - Parents and carers are invited to a New Parents meeting in the Summer term before their child starts school.
-The meeting provides key information about starting school and provides a 'Starting School Pack' for parents and carers which gives practical information and advice. - From the second half of the Spring term, children visit the reception classrooms on a weekly basis with their pre school staff to attend story time sessions - During the latter part of the summer term children and their parents are invited into school for at least two 'come and play' sessions and an hour session once they know their class teacher.
-The children sample some activities and meet the people who will work with them in their school environment. - From the summer term children who attend Pendragon and Tots to teens preschools join the rest of foundation Stage and KS1 for a playtime once a week. - Children are invited to join us for a school lunch following one of their transition visits in the Summer term. - Parents are encouraged to work with their child to create an 'All About Me' box, which they can fill over the summer holidays and bring in with them to be shared with their teacher when they start school in September.
+- During the application process in the autumn term prior to their child starting school, parents are invited to school for a tour by the Head Teacher and Foundation Stage leader. - Children are invited to attend a 'Come and Play' session with their parent during the months of November, May, June and July.
+This enables both the children and parent to explore and become familiar with the learning environments as well as meet the people who will work with them when they start school in September. - Children are invited to join us for a school lunch following one of their transition visits in the Summer term. - Foundation stage teachers and teaching assistants visit the village preschools during the summer term before the children start school.
+They attend Pendragon Preschool's end of year visit. - Parents and carers are invited to a New Parents meeting in the Summer term before their child starts school.
+The meeting provides key information about starting school and provides a 'Starting School Pack' for parents and carers which gives practical information and advice. - From the start of the spring term, children visit the Foundation Stage classrooms on a weekly basis with their preschool staff to attend story time sessions.
+This is extended during the summer term to include playtime on the playground with the rest of Foundation Stage and KS1. - During the latter part of the summer term children and their parents are invited to a coffee morning which all Foundation Stage staff attends along with members of the governing body, head teacher, deputy and school SENDCo. - Parents are encouraged to work with their child to create an 'All About Me' box, which they can fill over the summer holidays and bring in with them to be shared with their teacher when they start school in September.